 The first flight was from Dallas to his home in Alabama.
 He spent most of it trying to sleep and not to cry after a failed trial with the FC Dallas academy that left him wondering whether he would ever make it.

 The second flight was a charter from Munich to the United States, one he shared with the kind of soccer stars he could have only dreamed of playing with back when he was fighting back the tears on that rough trip home two years earlier.

-Now, just six months after that charter flight, and less than a year after signing his first professional contract, Richards is set to be transferred to German powerhouse Bayern Munich after impressing during a six-month loan stint with Bayern’s U-19 team.
-Sources have confirmed to Goal the completion of a deal that will send Richards to Bayern for $1.5 million and a 40 percent sell-on clause.
+Now, just six months after that charter flight, and less than a year after signing his first professional contract, Richards has been transferred to German powerhouse Bayern Munich after impressing during a six-month loan stint with Bayern’s U-19 team.
+Sources have confirmed to Goal that Bayern will pay $1.5 million for the starlet along with agreeing to a 40 percent sell-on clause .

 The 19-year-old is the latest in the growing wave of young American players honing their game in Germany, a trend that has made it almost normal for top American teenagers to make the jump to Europe in their quests to follow the trail blazed by the likes of Christian Pulisic and Weston McKennie.

 Few would have pegged Richards to be on this path back when he was playing in Alabama as a talented but undersized central defender.
 He took a trip to Texas hoping to secure a place with the FC Dallas academy, one of the best academies in American soccer, but FC Dallas’ coaches saw a player they didn’t think was ready to handle the speed of play at the highest level of the Development Academy, American soccer’s elite youth league.